 Changeover in the production system

-Import the new certificates into the SAP production system in good time before the changeover date (September 21, 2025).
+Import the new certificates into the SAP production system in good time before the changeover date (June or September 21, 2025).

 At the time of the changeover, the trust store in the SAP system will automatically recognize that the new certificates are to be used.